-The Fund's audited financial statements, accompanying notes and report of the independent registered public accounting firm appearing in the Fund's Annual Certified Shareholder Report on Form N-CSR for the fiscal period ended October 31, 2024, are incorporated herein by reference.
-You may request a copy of the Fund's annual report at no charge by calling 833-594-4586 or through the Fund's website at www.hiltoncm.com.
+Financial statements and annual reports will be available after the Fund has completed a fiscal year of operations.
+When available, you may request a copy of the Fund's Annual Certified Shareholder Report at no charge by calling 833-594-4586 or through the Fund's website at www.hiltoncm.com.